CULTURE INCORPORATED

 - how pressure changes behaviour

-I bring a business psychology lens to this work, but I’m not here to theorise.
-I’m here to help leaders see clearly, think well under pressure, and address issues early – or carefully, when they’re already established.
+We bring a business psychology lens to this work, but we’re not here to theorise – we’re here to help leaders see clearly, think well under pressure, and govern responsibly as the stakes rise.

 - context